List of DC Universe locations: Midwest City

 Midwest City is the former home of Captain Comet in pre-Crisis continuity.

 Midvale

 Midvale is the home of the pre-Crisis Supergirl.

 Monument Point

 Monument Point is the home to the Justice Society of America as they try to rebuild the city after they failed to save it from destruction.

-Nanda Parbat

-Nanda Parbat is a mystical city hidden in the mountains of Tibet, primarily associated with the hero Deadman.

 National City

 National City is the home of Supergirl, located in southern California.
 It was originally created for her eponymous TV series, but was later adapted into the comics, and then used as Supergirl's home starting from DC Rebirth.

 New Carthage

 New Carthage is the location of Hudson University where Dick Grayson (among others) attended college.
 It is located in New York.

 New Venice

 New Venice is a partially submerged city used as Aquaman's base of operations for a time.
 It is located in Florida.

 Opal City

 Opal City is the home of Starman.

 Park City

 Park City is the former home of the second Black Canary on Earth-Two.